 CA_X-Y CA for band X and Band Y where X and Y are the applicable E-UTRA operating band.

+f Frequency

 f Separation between the Base Station RF bandwidth edge frequency and the nominal –3dB point of the measuring filter closest to the carrier frequency.

 fmax The largest value of f used for defining the requirement.